ZigZagExchange/market-maker/README.md

 Set your `eth_privkey` to be able to relay transactions.
 The ETH address with that private key should be loaded up with adequate funds for market making.

-Currently zkSync needs around 5 seconds to process a single swap and generate the receipt.
-So  there is a upper limit of 12 swaps per wallet per minute.
-To circumvent this, there is also the option to use the `eth_privkeys` array.
-Here you can add any number of private keys.
-Each should be loaded up with adequate funds for market making.
-The founds will be handled separately, therefor each additional wallet has the opportunity to process (at least) 12 more swaps per minute.

 To run the marketmaker:

 ```bash